-Students who find it necessary to discontinue their college work during a semester or summer session should officially withdraw from the University.
-Students who wish to initiate the withdrawal process should go to the Office of Records and Registration, 126 Tillman Hall.
+Students who find it necessary to discontinue their college work during the fall or spring semester should officially withdraw from the University.
+The withdrawal process begins in to the Office of Records and Registration, 126 Tillman Hall.

 A student who withdraws before the course withdrawal date of the semester receives grades of N for all courses.
 If the student stops attending after the withdrawal date of the semester, the student receives grades of F, U, or I, as the individual instructors deem appropriate.
 A student may withdraw after the course withdrawal deadline with documented extenuating circumstances.
 Such circumstances include the following: death of an immediate family member; traumatic and unforeseen circumstances which are considered beyond a student's control; prolonged emotional instability, physical injury or illness which has resulted in the student's inability to complete academic responsibilities; or a change in nonacademic employment beyond the student's control.
 Documentation of such circumstances must be definitive and must be presented along with a request for withdrawal with the assignment of an N grade to the Registrar.
 Failure to withdraw officially may seriously affect a student's eligibility for future readmission or for transfer to another institution.